hafen/packagedocs/README.md

 - Valid R vignettes are generated that point to the live version of the docs
 - Support for [lazy rendering](https://github.com/hafen/lazyrmd) of htmlwidget outputs, useful when embedding several visualizations in a vignette
 - Automatic generation of all R object and function documentation, called the "function reference"
-- Examples in the function reference are evaluated and the output, including graphics is included inline with the documentation
+- Examples in the function reference are evaluated and the output, including graphics, is rendered inline with the documentation
 - The function reference can be organized into groups with custom headings using a yaml configuration file
 - A convenience function is provided for linking references to functions in your vignette directly to the associated function documentation on the generated function reference page
 - Helper functions to initialize, run, and set up your docs for Github deployment